Big Bend and Big Bend Hot Springs History

 1994 – Essenes declare bankruptcy and Art Hendershot dies in car accident.

-1994 (March)- Court Case, Judge decided Art and Jan are removed as Directors, and appointed Cal McCarthy and Lawrence Ostrow as new directors.
+1994 (March)- In a Shasta County Court Case, the Judge decided Art and Jan are removed as Directors, and appointed Cal McCarthy and Lawrence Ostrow as new Directors.

 1994 – Art Hendershot dies in a mysterious car accident (locals speculated that his brakes might have been maliciously damaged).

-1994 ?? – Ownership question still in litigation (Rod Johnson arrives on the scene)
+1994-1996 – Property ownership question, battles, and litigation continues (Rod Johnson arrives on the scene)

-1995 – Cal McCarthy applies for mobile home permit under name “Healing Waters Camp” (others protest to Shasta County)
+1995 – Cal McCarthy applies for mobile home permit under name “Healing Waters Camp” (other Essene members officially protest to Shasta County)

 1995 (April) – Members of the Essene Corporation attempt to divide land and transfer ownership of 131 acres to the “Dominion of Melchizedeck” (including Takiba B. Davis Jr. ??)
 1995 – The Essenes name is changed to “Healing Waters Corporation” by Tony Cardenas, manager.